SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ReferenceAndValueTypes.rst

        because structs have no identity,
        copying one doesn't mean anything

 ..
-XXX being something that he user interacts with is sometimes a good indication that it should be a reference type (a physical object or a simulation of one, like a window on the screen)
+XXX being something that the user interacts with is sometimes a good indication that it should be a reference type (a physical object or a simulation of one, like a window on the screen)